Continuing professional development

 Changes to the Education and Training regulations

 Removal of the Management Stage Course 1 requirement

 On 9 February 2015, the Legal Services Board approved our application to remove the regulatory requirement on solicitors to undertake Management Course Stage 1.
 As a result, from the 1 April 2015, solicitors are not required to undertake Management Course Stage 1.

-Read the Red Tape Initiative consultation.
+Read our response to the Red Tape Consultation.

 Training for Tomorrow: Q&A for authorised MCS1 providers

 Training for Tomorrow: A new approach to continuing competence